CLASSIFICATION NO. 364

 Duties may include but are not limited to the following:

-- Creates, implements and coordinates tourism plans and strategies; ensures a variety of elements are included such as agritourism, outdoor recreation, events, heritage, lodging, and international and culinary travel; assesses needs and opportunities for tourism product development, communications, and marketing within the Mt.
+- included such as agritourism, outdoor recreation, events, heritage, lodging, and international and culinary travel; assesses needs and opportunities for tourism product development, communications, and marketing within the Mt.
 Hood Territory; researches, explores and develops new tourism products, attractions, markets and opportunities within the County; communicates and represents developing niches and attractions to the tourism industry and media; assures all external communications and campaigns are aligned with CCTCA’s voice and brand guidelines

 - Recommends, administers, monitors and coordinates tourism publications, marketing, communications, or development budgets; coordinates and manages tourism grant programs.